Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 If the acceleration time is set to zero (which is the default at startup) then second-order motion control is used.
 If it is set nonzero but there are any axes or extruders that use local drivers and are not configured to use phase stepping, then second-order motion control is used but a warning is generated whenever M201 is used.
 If it is set nonzero and all axes and extruders with local drivers use phase stepping, then third-order motion control is used.

 The acceleration time parameter is common to all axes and extruders, therefore maximum jerk (i.e. rate of change of acceleration) cannot be set individually for each axis or extruder.
 It is available in the object model field `move.accelerationTime`.

-Third-order motion is not yet supported on CAN-connected expansion boards (including main boards used as expansion boards).
-If third-order motion control is in use and a move involves CAN-connected motors, those motors will be commanded to execute second-order moves that have approximately the same profile as the third-order moves on the main board.

 Object model field `move.usingSCurve` indicates whether or not third order motion control is in use.